leangjia/blender_docs/trunk/blender_docs/manual/advanced/operators.rst

    :class: refbox

    :Mode:      ``--debug-memory``
-   :Menu:      :menuselection: `Topbar  --> Blender --> System --> Memory Statistics`
+   :Menu:      :menuselection:`Topbar --> Blender --> System --> Memory Statistics`

-This operator which can be found by searching "Memory Statistics" from the :doc:`Operator Search </interface/controls/templates/operator_search>` will print useful information about memory objects, their size and user count.
+This operator which can be found by searching "Memory Statistics" with the :doc:`Operator Search </interface/controls/templates/operator_search>` will print useful information about memory objects, their size and user count.

 .. important::